-- 1. English 3 middle school or higher courses These courses must emphasize literature, composition, and technical text. - Mathematics 3 middle school or higher courses Each middle school must offer at least one high school-level mathematics course for which students may earn high school credit.
-Successful completion of a high school level Algebra 1 or Geometry course is not contingent on the end-of-course (EOC) assessment. - Beginning with the 2011-2012 school year, to earn high school credit for Algebra 1, a middle school student must pass the Algebra 1 EOC assessment. - Beginning with the 2012-2013 school year, to earn high school credit for Geometry, a middle school student must pass the Geometry EOC assessment. - 3.
+- 1. English 3 middle school or higher courses These courses must emphasize literature, composition, and technical text. - 2.
+Mathematics 3 middle school or higher courses Each middle school must offer at least one high school-level mathematics course for which students may earn high school credit.
+Successful completion of a high school level Algebra 1 or Geometry course is not contingent on the end-of-course (EOC) assessment required under Section 1008.22(3)(c)(2.a.(I), F.S.
+Beginning with the 2011-12 school year, to earn high school credit for Algebra 1, a middle school student must pass the Algebra 1 EOC assessment.
+Beginning with the 2012-2013 school year, to earn high school credit for Geometry, a middle school student must pass the Geometry EOC assessment. - 3.
 Social Studies 3 middle school or higher courses